thunderbird/send-suite/README.md

 ### Using the Extension

 - After loading the extension, go to Settings and click `Composition` in the left-hand menu.
-- Scroll down to "Attachments" and click the `Add Lockbox Send` button
+- Scroll down to "Attachments" and click the `Add Thunderbird Send` button
-- In the Lockbox Send configuration panel, click the `Log into Mozilla Account` button
+- In the Thunderbird Send configuration panel, click the `Log into Mozilla Account` button
 - In the popup, follow the Mozilla Account login flow
 - After you successfully log in, the popup should close (or you can manually close it)

-You can now right-click attachments in emails and choose "Convert to Lockbox Send".
+You can now right-click attachments in emails and choose "Convert to Thunderbird Send".
 You'll be prompted for an optional password to protect the attachment.

 Successful conversion results in a "beautiful" link being added to your message body.